|

 that is, greater than your sin, great enough to cover your sin,

 ". . .
-Therefore it says," and he quotes Proverbs 3:34, "God is opposed
+Therefore it says," and he quotes Proverbs 3:34, "God

 to the proud, but gives grace to the humble."
 Now, James is saying